 Designed to be the event that kicks off the traditional yacht racing season in the Philippines, the All Souls Regatta brings together yachts from all of the sailing clubs around the country plus visiting yachts from overseas.

 The All Souls Regatta is the most fun you can have on the water at Halloween.

 The yachts come because by the end of October, at Halloween, the northeast monsoon has been blowing for a couple of weeks and the weather is superb for day racing in the waters of the Verde Island Passage off Puerto Galera.
 The sailors come because the Puerto Galera Yacht Club is considered to be the friendliest yacht club in Asia.
 This is the only international yachting event where everyone who wants to sail gets a place on a yacht.
 Whether you are a yacht owner or motley crew, come to the All Souls Regatta and enjoy the easterly breezes by day plus the fun and camaraderie of yacht club parties at the Puerto Galera Yacht Club by night.

-For participation or for more information please contact the All Souls Regatta officer at:
+For participation in the All Souls Regatta 2017 or just for more information please contact the All Souls Regatta officer at:

 The Royal Cargo All Souls Regatta 2016 was a superb, competitive sailing opportunity for both local and international yacht racing crews and cruising sailors.
 Under partially cloudy skies, and with breezes generally in the range of 8-12 knots for much of the 3-day regatta, 29 yachts in three classes competed for honors on the water and bottles of rum at the evening awards.